-The over 250 UK and Ireland respondents of the 1,950 globally to an ACCA, Internal Audit Foundation and Institute of Management Accountants (IMA) survey placed the prevention of fraud (86%, 84% globally) and the minimisation of risk (85%, 88% globally) as the main factors that described the purpose of internal control.
-Enhanced data quality was rated lowest at 48% (54% globally) from the options available.
+The over 1,950 respondents to an ACCA, Internal Audit Foundation and Institute of Management Accountants (IMA) survey placed the prevention of fraud (84%) and the minimisation of risk (88%) as the main factors that described the purpose of internal control.
+Enhanced data quality was rated lowest at 54% from the options available.
 This perspective supports the definition of internal control offered in frameworks such as that developed by the Committee of Sponsoring Organizations (COSO).